 Printed on the rim of the cork one of the following can be found, sorted by increasing age of the bottles:

-- V code, a code starting with a V and followed by three or four digits, indicating the year of disgorgement (Y), period during the year (P), and a serial number (N).
+- Letter code, a code starting with a letter, usually a V, and followed by three or four digits, indicating the year of disgorgement (Y), period during the year (P), and a serial number (N).
 There can also be some letters after the digits.
 P is the same as in the ID code, i.e., 1 = January/Febrary, 2 = March/April, 3 = May/June, 4 = July/August, 5 = September/October, 6 = November/December.

-- Three-digit V code on the pattern V YPN (with a small space between V and the first digit), for example V751 that means disgorged September/October 2007.
+- Three-digit letter code on the pattern V YPN (with a small space between the letter and the first digit), for example V751 which means disgorged September/October 2007.
 Is used on bottles with beige labels and younger bottles with gold labels.
 I haven’t been able to pinpoint exactly when this code was introduced, perhaps in the late 1990s?
 The youngest bottles with a three-digit code were disgorged in 2010.
+The letter is often av V, but I’ve seen an A several times and on occasion an M, but I haven’t figured out any difference between the various letters.

 - Two-digit code.
 The digits don’t seem to carry any information in the same way as the younger codes.
 However, bottles with this code are older than bottles with V code or M code, but younger than those without any code.